Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 Enable pull integration with Azure Security Center free tier using either manual steps or automated scripts.
 Automated scripts will update configurations to enable data collection for the policies [listed here](../../onboardingGuide/enableASCAuditPolicies/#asc-policy-list){target=_blank}.

+Note : Please note that it is not required to have Azure Defender enabled (ASC Standard tier).

 Please follow [link](../../onboardingGuide/enableASCAuditPolicies/){target=_blank} for steps.